 The Nativity Scene at Sacré-Cœur

-This year we visited several churches and took many shots of some of Paris’ most beautiful Nativity Scenes.
-Unfortunately we did not make it on time to see the crib inside the Sacré-Cœur Basilica.
-We would like to thank the Communication Service of the basilica for sending us these photos of the 2015 Nativity Scene.
-Beautifully crafted in wood it recalls with simplicity the humble birth of Jesus-Christ in a crib.
+Unfortunately, we did not make it to see the crib inside the Sacré-Cœur Basilica on time.
+We thank the Communication Service of the Basilica for sending us these photos of the 2015 Nativity Scene.

 Check out the 2015 Nativity Scene of Sacré-Cœur on that video: